coolsnady/hcexplorer/README.md

 * A `sql.DB` wrapper type (`DB`) with the necessary SQLite queries for storage and retrieval of block and stake data.
-* The `wiredDB` type, intended to satisfy the `DataSourceLite` interface used by the hxdata app's API.
+* The `wiredDB` type, intended to satisfy the `APIDataSource` interface used by the hcexplorer app's API.
 The block header is not stored in the DB, so a RPC client is used by `wiredDB` to get it on demand. `wiredDB` also includes methods to resync the database file.